 Contract monitoring is crucial to your business’s ability to realise the expected benefits of its agreements.
-This activity needs to be in place for your business to know whether or not its contracts and its vendors are performing as intended.
+This activity needs to be in place for your business to know whether or not contract performance is being achieved to a satisfactory level.

-Without dedicating time to contract monitoring, different types of contract risk could be going undetected and impact outcomes.
+Without dedicating time to contract performance monitoring, different types of risk could go undetected and impact outcomes.
 This includes poor contract and vendor performance, unfulfilled obligations and the potential for non-compliance with regulations.

 In this article, we’ll show you how to create an effective contract monitoring plan, how to monitor areas such as milestones, risk and performance across your portfolio and how using Gatekeeper can help you to implement contract monitoring best practices.